nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

     Increase in efficiency of emerging perovskite, silicon-perovskite tandem, and CZTS (aka CZTSSe) PV.
 Two common silicon PV technologies are shown for comparison.
 </div>

 Crucially, a tandem of perovksites and silicon (red line with blue triangles) is more efficient than just Si or perovskite alone, but due to the low cost of adding a perovskite layer onto silicon PV, it doesn't cost *too much* more than just a silicon solar cell to make.
-Whether the cost of energy ($/W or LCOE) for a perovskite/silicon tandem can be lower than conventional silicon PV remains to be seen, but this is the hypothesis of [one prominent start-up](https://www.oxfordpv.com/) which is a promising sign.
+Whether the cost of energy ($/W or LCOE) for a perovskite/silicon tandem can be lower than conventional silicon PV remains to be seen, but this is the hypothesis of [one well-funded Oxford spin-out](https://www.oxfordpv.com/).

-You probably noticed that CZTS is lower on that graph than perovskites.
-That's true, but there are two issues with perovskites that are holding them back:
+You probably noticed that CZTS efficiencies are lower on that graph than perovskites.
+That's true, and it's a hurdle that needs to be overcome, but there are two issues with perovskites that are holding them back:

-- Stability.
-Perovskites are famously unstable especially in contact with air and water.
+- **Stability.** Perovskites are famously unstable especially in contact with air and water.
 This is a problem for a tandem, because you don't want to throw out a perfectly good silicon PV cell after 10 years because the perovskite layer is dead.

-- Lead.
-Perovskites are full of *water soluble* lead.
+- **Lead.** Perovskites are full of *water soluble* lead.
 There is a risk this could get into the environment either via damage to the cell, or end of life dumping into landfill.

 CZTS solves both of these limitations: It is very stable and contains no lead.
 The major scientific hurdle is that the efficiency of CZTS is too low right now to be a proper contender for a CZTS/silicon tandem.

-But that will almost certainly be solved - at which point, get ready to extract more energy out of a silicon solar panel without adding to the cost of energy or creating concerns about stability or toxicity.
+But that will almost certainly be solved - at which point, engineers and funding agencies are likely to be motivated to develop a CZTS/silicon tandem that can extract more energy than silicon alone, without creating concerns about stability or toxicity.

 You can read another article on our findings, which received a $4,000 bonus to go towards our research, [here](https://excitonscience.com/news/avail-solar-receive-csiro-bonus).